cairthenn/CairDalamudPlugins/README.md

 - Allows you to use actions seamlessly with mouseover or alternate target functionality
 - Optionally lets you queue actions from macros as though they were actions on your bar
+- Lets you queue Sprint as though it were any other ability